nunit/nunit.github.io/contact.md

 Start by joining the [nunit-developer list](http://groups.google.com/group/nunit-developer) and introducing yourself.
 This list is for development discussions about NUnit.
 It's open to everyone and is the best place to discuss your ideas or to learn how to contribute to NUnit.

-You can then read through our [contribution guidelines](https://github.com/nunit/nunit/blob/master/CONTRIBUTING.md) and our [developer wiki](https://github.com/nunit/dev/wiki) for more information on getting involved.
+You can then read through our [contribution guidelines](https://github.com/nunit/nunit/blob/master/CONTRIBUTING.md) for more information on getting involved.